Daeer-Projects/DatabaseOperations/CONTRIBUTING.md

 ## Submitting changes

 We welcome changes and help with any of the issues that have been raised.
 Some of the issues will have questions that can be answered by anyone.
-Good suggestions will be concidered and accepted by the repository owner.
+Good suggestions will be considered and accepted by the repository owner.

 We would like you to follow these guidelines: